 With only print experience and very basic html knowledge I was offered a team leader role if, within 4 months, I could learn to design and build websites to a high enough standard to lead a team.
 This almost impossible challenge appealed to my determined streak, despite having to take a 30% pay cut to retrain.
 I worked non-stop day and night to win that promotion and loved my new skill set – the gamble paid off.

-Just a year later I was offered the role of creative director of a startup digital agency, taking it from a basic startup to a market leader in 3 years and was shortlisted for creative / digital professional of the year.
+A year later I was offered the role of creative director of a startup digital agency, taking it from a basic startup to a market leader in 3 years and was shortlisted for creative / digital professional of the year.
 I had come a long way in my career, but I realised I had unfulfilled dreams.

 Having gained experience working with global companies, tv channels, top 100 law firms and high street names the next step for me was to focus on my own vision and in January 2014 I made the leap back to being a business owner.